“You’ve always had the power, my dear, you just needed to learn it for yourself.” – Glinda the Good Witch, The Wizard of Oz, L. Frank Baum

 “You changed my life!”
-Is a thing students say to yoga teachers.
+It is a thing students say to yoga teachers.

 When you have been practicing yoga for a while you will notice there are changes happening.
 When they happen, embrace them as your own.
 YOU changed your life.